jimniels/blog/_posts/2016-01-28-designing-and-building-assignment-desk.md

 ## React(-ing)

-As far as the code side of things go, the app itself was architected by our front-end developer but a lot of individual components I coded myself.
+As far as the code side of things go, the app itself was architected by our senior react developer while I wrote most of the view layer of the application.
 For example, one of the shared patterns across individual entity view pages was the attribute-value list (`.attr-val-list` HTML class).
 It is a simple representation of attribute-value pairs of data, grouped under an entity’s rubric.

 ![Screenshot of attribute-value list UI]({{site.imageurl}}/2016/assignment-desk-attribute-value-list.png "The basic attribute-value layout")